Diabetic Retinopathy

 - Laser treatments may reduce retinal swelling, shrink blood vessels, and stop leaking.

-While there’s no cure for diabetic retinopathy, you can slow or prevent vision loss by never developing it at all.
+No cure currently exists for diabetic retinopathy, although you can slow or even prevent any vision loss by never developing it in the first place.
 You’ll have to properly manage your diabetes and maintain healthy glucose levels.
 That means regularly taking your insulin and other medications.
 If necessary, you must also test your glucose levels as per your doctor’s directions.
 Your primary care doctor can prescribe a glycosylated hemoglobin test (hemoglobin A1C).
 The A1C details your average blood sugar levels for the previous 2-3 months.
 You should aim for an average level of below 7 percent.

-At Retina Associates of Utah, our team of board-certified physicians possess the specialized experience and knowledge necessary to diagnose and treat diabetic retinopathy.
-We encourage you to contact us with any questions or schedule a consultation.
+At Retina Associates of Utah, our team of board-certified physicians possesses the specialized experience and knowledge necessary to diagnose and treat diabetic retinopathy.
+Contact us today for more information or to schedule a consultation at one of our locations throughout the Intermountain West, including Provo, Salt Lake, and Logan.